Justinjdaniel/justinjdaniel.com/README.md

 </p>

 > [!NOTE]
 > This repository contains the source code and content for my personal portfolio website.
-You can view it live at.
+You can view it live at <https://justinjdaniel.com/>.

 <hr/>